 Let’s face it, the digital age is wondrous.

-Technology is ever-growing and ever-changing at an exponential rate.
-What we have now in 2018 is drastically different compared to what we had in, say, 1998.
+Technology is ever-growing at an exponential rate.
+I mean, what’s available now in 2018 is drastically different compared to what was available in, say, 1998.

-With the introduction of the internet, social media and smartphones, we’ve never been more connected as a society.
-We can speak face-to-face to an old pal in Australia, drop our boss a quick note and grab ourselves a date – all within one click of a button.
+And with the introduction of the internet, social media and smartphones, we’ve never been more connected as a society.
+We can speak face-to-face to an old pal in Australia, drop our boss a quick note and grab ourselves a date – all within a few clicks of a button.

-Sure, there are many benefits of living in the Information Age; however, there are also some downsides.
+Sure, this means that there are many benefits of living in a digital world.
+However, there are also some downsides.
 (Black Mirror, anyone?)

 As Matt Haig describes in his latest amazing book, “Notes on a Nervous Planet,” technology has a habit of over-cluttering our already cluttered minds.

 You see, our brain only has so much capacity.
 It finds it super difficult to handle multiple thoughts and ideas at once.
 Especially if you’re constantly jumping from one app to another, and not letting your brain truly focus on one thing.